DeanBurke/DreamBuild/README.md

 * Tested to make sure when an item it is added it shows a summary with a success message.
 * Tested to make sure the update and remove buttons and functionality work correctly.
 * Tested to make sure the delivery charge logic works correctly depending on how much(£) is in the bag.
+* Tested to make sure the discount spend logic works correctly depending on how much(£) is in the bag.
 * Tested to make sure the bag page stacks correctly on smaller screens.

 **Checkout**